-This course was held for the second time and was considered by all participants as a great and inspiring event.
-Altogether more than 40 people from universities and industrie from 16 different countries participated.
+This specialized course was held for the third time and again considered to be a great event by all participants.
+Altogether more than 40 people from universities and industrie from 13 different countries participated.
 They attended 6 lectures and 6 hands-on experiment sessions with 4 different instruments from 4 companies, covering different methods and procedures in (time-resolved) fluorescence microscopy such as FLIM, FLIM-FRET, FCS (auto- and cross correlation), FLCS, single molecule spectroscopy and data analysis.

 Aims and Purpose

 The course is intended for individuals wishing an in-depth introduction to the principles of time-resolved fluorescence microscopy and its applications to the Life Sciences.
 Attendees are typically professionals who are using or intend to use fluorescence microscopy in their research.
 Most attendees have some knowledge of fluorescence, typically in a specialized area.
 However, other individuals, from totally different research areas and industry, get the opportunity to enter this exciting field in a very effective way and benefit especially from the experimental section.

 The following companies provided hands-on experiments during the course:

 - Jörg Enderlein, Professor at the University of Göttingen, Germany

 - Chris Dunsby, Joint lecturer between Photonics, Department of Physics and the Department of Histopathology, Division of Investigative Science the Imperial College London, UK

 - Mark Hink, Assistant professor at the Department of Molecular Cytology, University of Amsterdam, The Netherlands

 - Johan Hofkens, Head of the single molecule and fluorescence microscopy group in the laboratory for photochemistry and spectroscopy, devision for molecular and nanomaterials, department for chemistry, KU Leuven, Belgium